lbryio/lbry.tech/documents/resources/download-overview.md

 }
 ```

-All string field are hex-encoded.
+All string fields are hex-encoded.

 To download the content blobs, repeat the steps we took for the SD hash, but instead use the `blob_hash` value for each blob.
 Look up the blob_hash in the DHT to find hosts, then download the blob from those hosts.